 |Faculty VI – Planning Building Environment:||Faculty Service Center||N.N.||Dr. Daniel Aubram|

 |Faculty VII – Economics and Management:||Faculty Service Center||Ira Zingel-Käding||Prof. Dr. Dorothea Kübler|

-TU-DOC – Office for Doctoral and Postdoctoral Services publishes an information sheet providing all essential information about enrollment and admission requirements for a doctorate.
+The CJS publishes an information sheet providing all essential information about enrollment and admission requirements for a doctorate.
 All doctoral candidates without employee status at TU Berlin have to enrol.